Supplement For Third Class:

 An important background point here is a contrast between the pluralistic view under consideration and Plato’s view that there is only one good life for human beings—a life n accord of the dictates of deductive philosophical wisdom—and if individuals can not attain the level of philosophical knowledge needed to understand this life, they needed to have this good life imposed upon them.
 The idea that there is only one good life has been deeply ingrained in Western Culture (whether the discussion is regarding morality or the good life more generally), though Plato’s particular view has never gained the wide acceptance he hoped for.

-D. The Purposes of Primary Education
+III.
+Chapter II.
+The Purposes of Primary Education

-49 Gutmann says that “…in this and the next two chapters, I explore the potential of democratic authority over primary education, which I take to subsume both elementary and secondary schooling.
+49 She says that “…in this and the next two chapters, I explore the potential of democratic authority over primary education, which I take to subsume both elementary and secondary schooling.
 This chapter examines the democratic purposes of primary education.
 I begin by defending two purposes which are often considered to be in conflict, separately essential to democratic education and together constitutive of “deliberation”….”

 50- 52 Deliberation and Democratic Character: